Gun violence threat has Lincoln High School on modified lockdown

 The News Tribune reported the email to Tacoma police.

-The social-media post said a message was written on a bathroom wall, Voelpel told The News Tribune in a text message, but whether or not there was an actual message written has not yet been confirmed.
+The social-media post said a message was written on a bathroom wall, Voelpel told The News Tribune in a text message.

+Tacoma police confirmed in a phone call to The News Tribune that the threat written on the bathroom wall has been found.
+The investigation is ongoing.

 “Last school year we launched our joint campaign with TPD called: See Something.
 Say Something..We encourage everyone in our community who sees or hears of a threat at any of our schools to immediately call 911,” Voelpel said.